ZebraStream/zebrastream-examples/embedded-webapp-datastream-provider/README.md

 **A simple web application that creates a typewriter effect with rainbow-colored text from streaming data.**

-This example shows how to embed a web application data consumer at the beginning of a data stream.
-It can be generalized to any kind of single-shot data-driven web application, like a map showing the current position of a vehicle on a map.
-The main advantage of this approach is, that the producer can control the livecycle of the consumer application completely, and that it only requires a single stream to deliver it.
+This example demonstrates how to add a web application data consumer to the beginning of a data stream.
+It can be applied to any single-shot data-driven web application, such as displaying a vehicle's current position on a map.
+The main advantage of this approach is that the producer has complete control over the lifecycle of the consumer application, and it only requires a single stream to deliver it.

 ## Description

 The application consists of two main components that must be combined into a single streaming response:

 - A web application (`typewriter-webapp.html`) that displays text with a typewriter effect
 - A sample data file (`sample-data.txt`) containing the text to be displayed